-kura teina years 7 and 8 kura waenga years 9 and 10 kura tuakana years 11, 12 and 13 self belief as Māori to design innovative successful successful futures
+whare teina years 7 and 8

+whare waenga years 9 and 10

+whare tuakana years 11, 12 and 13

 Year levels are a guideline only.
 What is more important is that mokopuna are working in a programme where they are challenged but also enjoy success.
-For some mokopuna this means that they may be best placed in a different 'kura' for some or all of their learning.
+For some mokopuna this means that they may be best placed in a different 'whare' for some or all of their learning.
 These decisions are made very carefully as social and emotional maturity are also important considerations.

-Each kura has an underpinning theme (refer to Table 5) to ensure as mokopuna progress through the teaching and learning programme, they are systematically working towards the school vision:
+Each whare has an underpinning theme (refer to Table 5) to ensure as mokopuna progress through the teaching and learning programme, they are systematically working towards the school vision: